ignite/cli/docs/guide/loan.md

   total: "0"
 ```

-You can query for alices balances to see the loan in effect.
-Take the lender address from above, this is alice address.
+You can query for alice's balance to see the loan in effect.
+Take the lender address from above, this is alice address:

 ```bash
 loand query bank balances <alice_address>
 ```

-In case everything works as expected, this is a good time to save the state with a git commit.
+In case everything works as expected, this is a good time to save the state with a git commit:

 ```bash
 git add .
 git commit -m "Add approve loan message"
 ```

-### Repay Loan
+### Repay Loan Message

 After the loan has been approved, the cosmonaut must be able to repay an approved loan.

-Scaffold the message `repay-loan` that is used by a borrower to return tokens borrowed from the lender.
+Scaffold the message `repay-loan` that a borrower uses to return tokens that were borrowed from the lender:

 ```bash
 starport scaffold message repay-loan id:uint
 ```

-Repaying a loan requires the loan to be in the "approved" status.
+Repaying a loan requires that the loan is in `"approved"` status.

-The coins as described in the loan are collected and sent from the borrower to the lender, as well as the agreed fees.
+The coins as described in the loan are collected and sent from the borrower to the lender, along with the agreed fees.

-The collateral will be released from the escrow module account.
+The `collateral` is released from the escrow module account.

 Only the `borrower` can repay the loan.

-This logic is defined in the `x/loan/keeper/msg_server_repay_loan.go`.
+This loan repayment logic is defined in `x/loan/keeper/msg_server_repay_loan.go`:

 ```go
 package keeper